-Jamie Oliver’s Fluffy American Pancakes with walnuts and bananas, and a good squeeze of honey, an indulgent yet healthy breakfast for the whole family to enjoy.
+Jamie Oliver’s Fluffy American Pancakes topped with walnuts and bananas, and a good squeeze of honey, an indulgent yet healthy breakfast or brunch for the whole family to enjoy.
 Make the occasional treat a habit, these beauties will be ready before you can say pancakes.

 Do you like a light breakfast or would rather go for a big one to get you going?
 I’ve always enjoyed a good cup of tea with a nice breakfast, and l could never skip it.